catherinemoresco/PDFProject/README.md

 Catherine Moresco, Jonathan Jin, Megan Barnes, Michael Zhao, Alberto Rios, and Cristian Saucedo

+## Update 11/19/14: Iteration 2 Plans
+Features to be included:

+##### UI:
+- Highlights!
+- Annotations!
+- Deleting highlights and annotations!
+- Some fine-looking front-end desgin!

+##### Server:
+- Modified PDF document download!
+	+ Getting highlight data from frontend
+	+ Merging highlights and SVG edits
+- Streamlined file handling!

+##### Image processing:
+- Refined image processing algorithms!

+##### Overall:
+- Opportunities for user correction of algorithmic failings!

+Ultimately, there are elements of our original design that we will realistically not have time to implement---element-wise OCRing for highlighting, for example.
+However, we plan to achieve functionality for the most basic and most common use cases.

+## Who's doing what:
+The teams will remain largely the same.
+Alberto and Christian will being doing front-end work (and Catherine will work with them on the fine-looking front-end design), and Megan and Catherine will be working on image processing.
+Alberto will also be working on server-side operations.

 ## Features

 Features successfully implemented in this iteration include: